How Many Prompts Will You Experience Today?

 Whether it’s an “isolation and inspiration from the internal muse”, or the “immerse yourself in life and then recreate it on paper” approach, I write because there are all these little kernels clamoring to burst forth.

 When I was writing my recovery curriculum, TIERS, I wrote out of self-defense.
 Now there’s a motivation you don’t hear much about, but I wrote Personal Discovery Guides because I got tired of saying the same thing and then having people tell me I hadn’t told them something.

 Writing these Personal Discovery Guides was a catharsis; a way to express to others how I had faced and overcome some of the issues in my addiction and life.
 After writing, I’d give it to a woman at the recovery house, dated and signed.
 Plus, I didn’t have to rely on my memory of the time I told someone.
 Point made.

 I also wrote out of anger.
 Again, unless we’re talking about politics, social causes, injustices and the like, most authors and writers don’t sit down at the computer with a scowl on their faces and hammer out 1500 words.

-Or then again, that may just be my assumption or my embarrassment that I used anger to prompt a piece.
+Or then again, that may just be my assumption or the embarrassment that I used anger to prompt a piece.
 If you write when you’re angry, let me know, so I don’t feel so alone.
 I should qualify that; underneath the anger was a profound sadness that many women continued to relapse or get involved with yet another abusive partner.
 Unfortunately, anger is the hot and heavier emotion and we don’t always look beneath it to find the sadness and fear.
 But as a writer, exploring all of your emotions, along with the five senses is what makes your reading resonate with readers.